2. Significant Accounting Policies

 The Company considers all highly liquid investments purchased with a maturity of 90 days or less on the date of purchase to be cash equivalents.
 Cash equivalents as of December 31, 2020 and 2019 consisted of one money market account.

 Deferred offering costs represent legal, auditing, travel and filing fees related to fundraising efforts that have not yet been concluded.

 Prepayments are expenditures for goods or services before the goods are used or the services are received and are charged to operations as the benefits are realized.
-Prepaid expenses may include payments to development collaborators in excess of actual expenses incurred by the collaborator, measured at the end of each reporting period.
-Prepayments also include insurance premiums, dues and subscriptions and software costs of $10,000 or more per year that are expensed monthly over the life of the contract, which is typically one year.
-Prepaid expenses are reflected on the Company’s condensed consolidated balance sheets as other current assets.
+Prepaid expenses include payments to development collaborators in excess of actual expenses incurred by the collaborator, measured at the end of each reporting period.
+Prepayments also include insurance premiums and software costs of $10,000 or more that are expensed monthly over the life of the contract.
+Prepaid expenses are reflected on the Company’s consolidated balance sheets as other current assets.

 Concentration of Credit Risk

 Financial instruments that potentially subject the Company to concentration of credit risk consist of cash and cash equivalents.
 The Company maintains cash and cash equivalents at two reputable financial institutions.
 As of December 31, 2020, the balance at one financial institution was in excess of the $250,000 Federal Deposit Insurance Corporation (“FDIC”) insurable limit.
 The Company has not experienced any losses on its deposits since inception and management believes the Company is not exposed to significant risks with respect to these financial institutions.